Changes-in-Changes for Ordered Choice Models with Underreporting: Set-Up

+To introduce the CiC framework for discrete, ordered outcomes, let $Y(d)$, $d\in\{0,1\}$, denote the potential outcome with support contained in a finite set $\mathcal{J}$.
+Motivated by the empirical application on drug consumption frequencies in Section~\ref{sec:application}, we henceforth refer to $Y(d)$ as the “true” potential consumption level.
+We set $\mathcal{J}:=\{0,1,\ldots,J\}$ with $J\ge 1$.
+Let $G\in\{0,1\}$ denote the group membership indicator, where $G=1$ corresponds to the treated group, and let $T\in\{0,1\}$ denote the time period indicator, where $T=1$ corresponds to the post-treatment period.
+The binary treatment indicator is given by $D=G\cdot T$, so that $D=1$ if and only if $(G,T)=(1,1)$, and $D=0$ otherwise.
+Throughout the paper, we focus on the case of two groups and two time periods for notational simplicity.
+Extensions to multiple pre-treatment periods are immediate, at the cost of more cumbersome notation.
+Finally, to avoid degenerate cases, we assume \(\pi_{gt}:=\mathrm{Pr}\!\left(G=g,T=t\right)>0\) for all \((g,t)\).

-As emphasized in the introduction, a persistent challenge in analyzing sensitive behaviors, such as the consumption of ``social bads'', is the presence of ``false zeros" or, more broadly, underreporting.
-Individuals often conceal their actual participation in such behaviors when responding to retrospective surveys \citep{NDT2019}.
-This leads to a partially observable outcome model where a specific outcome value is observed in the data if and only if the actual outcome corresponds to that value and is reported truthfully \citep[cf.][]{P1980}.
-To account for this issue, we introduce potential ``reported'' consumption, denoted by $C(d)$, $d\in\{0,1\}$, which allows for the possibility that $C(d)\neq Y(d)$ with positive probability.
-The observability rule is then given by $C=D\cdot C(1) + (1-D)\cdot C(0)$.
+As emphasized in the introduction, a persistent challenge in analyzing sensitive behaviors, such as the consumption of ``social bads'', is the presence of ``false zeros'' or, more broadly, underreporting.
+Individuals often conceal their true participation in such behaviors when responding to retrospective surveys \citep{NDT2019}.
+This leads to a partially observable outcome model in which a specific outcome value is observed in the data if and only if the true outcome corresponds to that value and is reported truthfully \citep[cf.][]{P1980}.
+To accommodate this feature, we introduce potential ``reported'' consumption, denoted by $C(d)$, $d\in\{0,1\}$, which satisfies $C(d)\le Y(d)$ with probability one.
+The case $C(d)=Y(d)$ corresponds to truthful reporting, whereas $C(d)<Y(d)$ captures underreporting.
+We formalize this in our first assumption within the DiD framework.

-It is well established that the CiC model with discrete outcomes, even in the absence of misreporting, does not achieve point identification for the counterfactual distribution $F_{Y_{11}(0)}$ \citep[cf.][]{AI2006}.
-When underreporting is introduced alongside the discrete nature of the outcome, the identification problem becomes even more complex.

-In this section, we address the challenges posed by underreporting in two distinct ways.
-First, in Subsection \ref{ssec:partial}, we derive nonparametric bounds for the counterfactual distribution of the treatment group after treatment by leveraging parallel trends and an exclusion restriction.
-However, as we will demonstrate, the expressions for the bounds of the counterfactual distribution are only informative when paired with a relatively small upper bound on the cumulative underreporting probability.
-A different route is taken in Subsection \ref{ssec:point}, where we introduce a semiparametric CiC model for both consumption and reporting decisions, and achieve point identification.